stjude/indelPost/docs/index.rst

 .. note::

-    indelPost is supported for Linux.
+    indelPost is supported for Linux with Python>=3.6.

 Contents
 --------